French Champ.: En différé

 When a new game is created, a small clickable message will appear for 2 minutes at the top of a game cell to warn all current viewers.
 A click on the message will open the new game in a new cell or will replace one of the viewed games by the new one.
 The upper game menus are also updated to include the new game if the viewer is browsing the same tournament as the one in which the new game is created.

-When a new game is created, a mail is sent to the liveothello yahoo group and then dispatched to all subscribers of the group.
-If you want to be notified when a new game is created so you can watch it online, please subscribe to the liveothello group.
+When a new game is created, a mail is sent to all registered emails in the LiveOthello database.
+If you want to be notified when a new game is created so you can watch it online, please subscribe by entering your email in the form at the bottom of the left column.
+You will receive a confirmation email with a link you have to click to confirm your email.
+Needless to say, your email will never be used to send anything else than liveothello annoucements.

 Nicknames normally appear in grey in the chat window.
 The nickname of the referee following the live game appears in green so all viewers know it's the real referee chating.
 By default his nickname is "admin" but he can change it to anything else (and it will still appear in green).
 Some nicknames have been registered and protected by a password: they appear in black.
 This means that you can be sure that only the real owner of a registered nickname can use it: if a nickname displays in black, all viewers can assume that the real owner is behind it.
 And of course, he has no obligation to use it, he can always use a different non-registered login (which will appear in grey).